SoubhLance/SoubhLance/README.md

 ---

 ### ⚡ Fun Facts
-When I’m not coding, you’ll find me reading the Gita, or relaxing with meditation, yoga, and listening to bhajans or kathas.
+When I'm not coding, you'll find me reading the Gita, or relaxing with meditation, yoga, and listening to bhajans or kathas.
 I have a passion for exploring new technology, always eager to dive into the latest innovations.

 ---